 She: Well, what IS in the flowerpatch?
 Something sure scared poor Cinnamon!
 Go check, please, would you?

 He: [Walks over from the front porch, where the couple has been standing this whole time, toward the flowerpatch.
 Once he gets half-way there, he stops abruptly, and shouts.]
 Holy %$#@!
 That’s the biggest centipede I’ve ever seen!

 It just occurred to me that there are an absurd number of common phobias, such as claustrophobia or acrophobia, for which I have the polar opposite — an unusual attraction to the commonly-feared thing or situation.
 (Since I am no stranger to anxiety, so this is rather odd.)
 Claustrophobics fear enclosed spaces, while those with acrophobia fear heights.
 If someone told me that a sensory deprivation tank was available for my use, atop the nearest mountain, I’d drive straight there, climb the mountain, get in the tank, and seal myself in for hours, for two reasons: I love being in enclosed spaces, and also absolutely love heights.
 Combining the two would be awesome!

-There is a proper word-ending for the opposite of a phobia, of course: “-philia.”
-Unfortunately, though, use of words which end with -philia is problematic, due to the fact that the most often-used words with this ending refer to criminal acts.
+There exists a proper word-ending for a phobia’s opposite: “-philia.”
+Unfortunately, though, using words which end with “-philia” is problematic, due to the fact that the most familiar words with this ending refer to criminal acts.
 There’s nothing wrong with the words “claustrophilia,” nor “acrophilia,” to a linguistic purist.
 To a pragmatist, though — which I am — the undesirable effect of reminding the reader of such horrors as pedophilia must be taken into account.
 For this reason, I find it preferable to state that I have the opposite of both claustrophobia, and acrophobia.

 In alphabetical order, then, here are some common phobias for which I have the polar opposite: